Argyle (5000N/1200W)

 Red-Purple Lines Modernization (RPM) Project

-Due to the deteriorating condition of the infrastructure on the Red Line north of Belmont and on the Purple Line, the CTA initiated the Red-Purple Modernization Project (RPM) to bring the existing transit stations, track systems, and structures into a state of good repair.
+Due to the deteriorating condition of the infrastructure and approaching ridership capacity on the Red Line north of Belmont and on the Purple Line by the 2000s, the CTA initiated the Red-Purple Modernization Project (RPM) to bring the existing transit stations, track systems, and structures into a state of good repair.
 The project, which stretches along the existing Red and Purple lines from north of Belmont station to Linden terminal, would help bring the existing transit line into a state of good repair, reduce travel times, improve access to job markets and destinations, and provide improved access to people with disabilities.

-The project began in 2009 with a vision study to assess the scope of needs and develop a set of alternatives for study.
-In 2010, in accordance with the National Environmental Policy Act (NEPA), CTA and Federal Transit Administration (FTA) initiated the environmental review process for the project and undertook work to develop an Environmental Impact Statement (EIS).
+In January 2011, the CTA and Federal Transit Administration (FTA) initiated the scoping process and environmental review process in accordance with the National Environmental Policy Act (NEPA), which included further study, refining, and eventually narrowing of these alternatives as part of an environment impact study (EIS).
 The process included numerous public meetings and input opportunities, and study of various alternatives for achieving a good state of repair for the infrastructure in the project area.

-A number of alternatives are under consideration for the RPM project, including the comprehensive reconstruction of track, stations, and structures along the line.
-The four options currently under consideration and study, not including an FTA-required "no action" baseline scenario, include:
+A number of alternatives were considered for the RPM project, including the comprehensive reconstruction of track, stations, and structures along the line.
+By early 2012, there were four alternatives under consideration and study, not including an FTA-required "no action" baseline scenario, included:

 Other alternatives considered earlier in the study but subsequently eliminated due to public comment and further study included basic rehabilitation without adding a transfer station at Loyola, a modernization option with only three tracks between Lawrence and Howard, and a modernization option with a 2-track subway under Broadway.